ali-hue-byte/Astrophysics_project/README.md

 ## Description
-Have you ever heard of astrophysics?
-Probably yes.
-It is one of the most amazing and challenging fields of science, combining physics and astronomy to study the universe and its celestial bodies.
+This project analyzes astrophysical data and simulates the motion of celestial bodies using numerical methods.

-This project was developed as part of the *Imperative Programming* course at university, in a team of two students.
-We used Python to analyze real data using linear regression to understand some fundamental laws of astrophysics.
-We also created a simulation of the Solar System to visualize its behavior and functionality.
+It was developed as part of an Imperative Programming course in a team of two students using Python.
+The project includes:
+- Statistical analysis of real astrophysical datasets
+- Verification of physical laws (Kepler’s laws, power-law relations)
+- A 2D N-body simulation of the Solar System using the Verlet integration method

 ## Features